cleverpush/cleverpush-developer-docs/docs/sdks/react-native/setup.md

         ```bash
         target 'CleverPushNotificationServiceExtension' do

-          pod 'CleverPush'
+          pod 'CleverPush/CleverPushExtension'

         end
         ```

-3. Add Notification Content Extension

-    This is required for displaying custom notification contents (e.g. Carousel Notifications).

-    1. Select `File` > `New` > `Target` in Xcode
-    2. Choose `Notification Content Extension` and press `Next`
-    3. Enter `CleverPushNotificationContentExtension` as Product Name, choose `Objective-C` as language and press `Finish`
-    4. Press `Activate` on the next prompt
-    5. Add the following at the bottom of your Project's Podfile

-        ```bash
-        target 'CleverPushNotificationContentExtension' do

-          pod 'CleverPush'

-        end
-        ```

-    4. Run `pod install`
+    6. Run `pod install`
-    5. Open `CleverPushNotificationServiceExtension/NotificationService.m` and replace the whole content with the following:
+    7. Open `CleverPushNotificationServiceExtension/NotificationService.m` and replace the whole content with the following:

         Objective-C: